beatzunknown/htb-writeups/OpenAdmin.md

 I selected the file and it read in the contents of `root.txt` and placed it above the contents of `/opt/priv`.
 The root flag has been attained.

 ![root flag](images/openadmin/root_flag.PNG)

+## Reflection & What I Learnt
+What I found unexpected was that the user flag took much longer to attain than the root flag.
+Being my first HackTheBox machine, it is obvious that I learnt a lot from this, since I basically had to research and learn something new for each of the steps.
+A common recurring issue that I faced was that I would often get stuck at a point where I would be missing literally the smallest detail.
+For example I spent a lot of time trying to get the exploit working (to get the reverse shell) which was because my argument was wrong.
+I spent a long time trying "http://10.10.10.171/ona" which wouldn't work but instead "http://10.10.10.171/ona/" would work.
+This is because "/ona" is technically still a path which refers to "/ona/index.php" but I just didn't realise this.
+I also got stuck for a while because I didn't know the `ssh` command could take in a parameter for an RSA key file.
+But this is why I have enjoyed hacking this box.
+I have a lot of holes in my knowledge and this problem forced me to fill these holes (and otherwise punishes me).
+I've noticed a lot of things are pretty standard such as the initial recon with `nmap` and `gobuster` so the next box I attempt, I should be more confident with these routine steps.